Video Game: Naruto Shippuden: Ultimate Ninja Storm 3

-Second, if you are a Neon Alley subscriber, you get Samurai Naruto, Kimono Sasuke, School Uniform Sakura, Swimsuit Tsubade, and ANBU Itachi.
+Second, if you are a Neon Alley subscriber, you get Samurai Naruto, Kimono Sasuke, School Uniform Sakura, Swimsuit Tsunade, and ANBU Itachi.

 Third, recently released on Xbox Live and Playstation Network, is a School Uniform pack for Naruto, Sasuke, Kakashi, Ino, and Hinata.
 Designs taken directly from how they appeared in the 2nd anime ending.

 Two new packs were also added to Xbox Live and Playstation Network.
 An Akatsuki pack that gives Deidara, Itachi, and Kisame the straw hats and Pain his torn cloak, and one that gives various costumes to Naruto, including pirate, matador, and leiderhosen.

 Four more packs were also added.
 A swimsuit pack for Sakura, Ino, Hinata and Temari, a pack that gives kage hats to the kage present at the summit, one that gives Sasuke and Hinata their Road to Ninja outfits, Jiraya, Tsunade and Orochimaru their sanin war uniforms, Kakashi and Yamato ANBU uniforms, and Madara a living form, and one that gives Sakura a Hello Kitty themed outfit.

 The new Full Burst add on is this for consoles.